bayleeadamoss/zazu/_documentation/themes.md

 ## Using your theme

-Just add your relative path to your github repo inside of your [personal configuration](/documentation/configuration/#theme).
+Just add your relative path to your GitHub repo inside of your [personal configuration](/documentation/configuration/#theme).